timsearle/timsearle.github.io/_posts/2015-03-11-researchkit.md

 Medical studies will be able to have full access to a consenting user's HealthKit data and mine numerous amounts of useful health related metrics; pedometer data, calorific intake and heart rates.
 Perhaps this increased integration with HealthKit will encourage more apps to use the service - which will greatly enrich the data it stores and the experience for its users.

 ResearchKit already has five applications supporting research studies that cover a broad range of conditions.
-Unfortunately the apps are currently restricted to limited  [App Store](https://itunes.apple.com/WebObjects/MZStore.woa/wa/viewFeature?id=973253773&mt=8&ls=1) locations, but users from the USA can opt-in to these studies *today* and begin contributing their own metrics and start performing a range of specialist in-app tests.
+Unfortunately the apps are currently restricted to limited  [App Store](https://itunes.apple.com/WebObjects/MZStore.woa/wa/viewFeature?id=973253773&mt=8&ls=1) locations, but users from the USA can opt in to these studies *today* and begin contributing their own metrics and start performing a range of specialist in-app tests.
 The diseases and conditions being covered currently are:

 * Asthma
 * Parkinson's Disease